AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/update-policies.md

 ### Example: Locked-Down Environment

 If Elissa, the global administrator of *Acme Division*, creates child orgs *Marketing* and *Engineering*, then adds Robert as a global admin of *Marketing* and Sarah as global admin of *Engineering*.
-Next, she sets several policies to **Not Allowed** and **locks** them.
-Elissa can later unlock and change the policy values when she chooses *Acme Division* as the selected organization, but Robert and Sarah can't unlock the policies on the organizations they are global admins of because the policies are locked by the organization *Acme Division*.
+Next, she sets several policies to *Not Allowed* and *locks* them.
+Elissa can later unlock and change the policy values when she chooses *Acme Division* as the selected organization, but Robert and Sarah can't unlock the policies on the organizations they're global admins of because the policies are locked by the organization *Acme Division*.

 ## Policy Details